Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### Notes

-* In 3.7 the **P** parameter is the logical accelerometer number and does not include a board address.
-In 3.7.0-rc.1 it may only be P0.
-In 3.7.0-rc.2 and later we will support configuration of more than one accelerometer as a time.
+* In 3.7 the **P** parameter is the logical accelerometer number configured by M955 and does not include a board address.
+RRF 3.7.0-rc.1 supported P0 only.
+Only one accelerometer can collect data at a time.
 * For more information on connecting accelerometers, see the [Connecting an accelerometer](/User_manual/Connecting_hardware/Sensors_Accelerometer) wiki page.

 #### RRF 3.6 and earlier